josephrclick/voice-transcribe/README.md

 - 📝 History of your ramblings (and their enhanced versions)
 - 🌍 More language support
+- 🤖 More AI models (GPT-5 ready when it drops!)
+- 📊 A/B testing dashboard to compare model performance
 - 🎨 Theme customization (for the 3 people who don't like dark mode)
 - 🤖 Direct LLM integration (skip the copy/paste dance)
 - 🎯 Smart routing to different LLMs based on prompt type